-SOC-3 - Social Inequality in American Society 3 units UC, CSU 3
+SOC-3 - Social Inequality in American Society

 This course introduces students to the extent of inequality in its various forms in American Society, the consequences of inequality for individual life chances and society as a whole, the theoretical explanations given for the existence of inequality, and to the persistence of inequality and poverty.
 54 hours lecture.